GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Federated Learning of Cohorts (FLoC)'
+subhead: >
-subhead: 'FLoC allows sites to guess your interests without being able to uniquely identify you.'
+  FLoC allows sites to guess your interests without being able to uniquely identify you.
+description: >
-description: 'FLoC allows sites to guess your interests without being able to uniquely identify you.
-By generating a ID based on the browsing history of a large group of people, instead of ones of a particular individual, content can be personalized in a private way.'
+  FLoC allows sites to guess your interests without being able to uniquely identify you.
+By generating a ID based on the browsing history of a large group of people, instead of ones of a particular individual, content can be personalized in a private way.
 date: 2021-01-04
 updated: 2021-01-04
 authors: